sjain882/Ethernet-ForWakeOnLanOnly-Win/README.md

-# Only use Ethernet as a Wake-On-LAN (WoL) provider, not for internet connection
+# Only use (Powerline) Ethernet as a Wake-On-LAN (WoL) provider, but not as an internet connection

 *No support provided*